jarad/ConferenceOnPredictiveInferenceInSports/content/_index.md

     content:
       items:
         - title: Predictive Inference
-          text: The Department of Statistics at Iowa State University will host a conference on predictive inference and its applications on May 7 and 8, 2018, in Ames, Iowa.
+          text: The Department of Statistics at Iowa State University will host a conference on predictive inference and its applications on June 4 & 5, 2025, in Ames, Iowa.
 The conference is made possible by a gift from David Harville that has established the C. R. Henderson Fund for Excellence in Predictive Inference and Its Applications.
           # Upload image to `assets/media/` and reference the filename here
           image: city-daniel-abadia.jpg
     #     - title: DISCOVER